 Our hosting platform benefits from a sophisticated firewall configuration that not only controls access to network ports.
 But also monitors login attempts and can recognise & automatically block repeated attempts to gain unauthorised access.

-All our hosting services are based on security hardened installations and the lessons we have learned in this area are handed on for the benefit of our clients, whether on shared web hosting or their own dedicated VPS.
+All our hosting services are based on security hardened installations and the lessons we have learned in this area are handed on for the benefit of our clients, whether on shared web hosting or their own virtual private servers.

 What is the Formal procedure for Reporting on Unauthorised Access?